SnowYJ/TREC-IS-2020/README.md

 2019 TREC-IS:
 >* multi-label and new information type.
+>* metrics: F1-score and accuracy for actionable and all information type in multi-label task.
+RMSE for actionable and all information type in multi-class task.
-* feature: 56% participants use word embedding.
+>* feature: 56% participants use word embedding.
-* model: deep learning is increasing popular from 29% to 39%.
+>* model: deep learning is increasing popular from 29% to 39%.
 However, classic machine learning is more effective.
-* no one use link information.
+>* no participants use link information.

 **Project:**